HyacinthBots/LilyBot/docs/commands.md

 Result: Times `timeoutUser` out for `duration`.
 A timeout is Discord's built-in mute function.

+### Lock Server
+Name: `lock-server`

+Arguments:
+* `reason` - Reason for locking the server - Optional String

+Result: Locks the server.

+### Lock Channel
+Name: `lock-channel`

+Arguments:
+* `reason` - Reason for locking the channel - Optional String

+Result: Locks the channel the command was executed in.

 ## Utility Commands
 These commands are just handy to have around.
 Moderator only commands are at the top and clearly marked.